OddEyed45/web102_prework/README.md

 # WEB102 Prework - Sea Monster Crowdfunding: Crowdfunding for Games

-Submitted by: Sreeja
+Submitted by: Sreeja A

-_Sea Monster Crowdfunding: Crowdfunding for Games_ is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+_Sea Monster Crowdfunding: Crowdfunding for Games_ is a website for the company Sea Monster Crowdfunding that displays information about the games they are being funded.

 Time spent: 5 hours spent in total